Healing After A Breakup: Coping Strategies For Reclaiming Your Life

 There are many potential reasons you might be obsessing over a guy.
 On the surface, it could be because you're lonely and are enjoying the fantasy of what could be.
 You may be afraid and are more comfortable obsessing over someone than actually engaging with them.

-But there are deeper reasons, too.
+However, there are deeper reasons as well.
 For example, it could be because of how you identify with what you see on the outside.
-You might admire him or are envious of his qualities.
+You might admire him or be envious of his qualities.
 You might want to be with him as a sort of personal validation.
-If he's the type of guy who could have anyone he wanted and he chose you, that could be a pretty significant boost to your self-esteem.
-There's also the possibility that you might be obsessing over him because you're using him as an escape from reality or are avoiding facing things about yourself that you need to address.
+If he's the type of guy who could have anyone he wanted, and he chose you, you might experience a boost to your self-esteem.
+You might also be obsessing over him because you're using him as an escape from reality or are avoiding facing qualities of yourself that you might benefit from addressing.

 Regardless, obsession over another person is often rooted in self-esteem issues.
 If obsessing over him negatively impacts other areas of your life like work, school, socializing, or family relationships, reach out to a counselor or therapist for help.
 A mental health professional can guide you and provide tools to help you stop obsessing and move on healthily.